 If you have a washer with adjustable speeds for the spin cycle, reduce the speed if your bathroom rug has a non-skid backing.
 This will help prevent cracking and reduce any wear and tear.

 Shake and Dry

 When you remove the rug from the washer, give it a good shake to remove wrinkles and creases.
-Hang the rug from a clothesline or place over a drying rack to air dry.
+Hang the rug from a clothesline, or place it over a drying rack to air-dry.
 If any wrinkles or creases are present after drying, don't break out the iron.
-Just place the rug on the floor and the moisture and warmth in the bathroom will relax the fibers and remove the wrinkles.
+Just place the rug on the floor, and the moisture and warmth in the bathroom will relax the fibers and remove the wrinkles.